tbm/homepage/content/debian/nslu2/unpack.md

 2nd primary partition (i.e. `/dev/sdb2` in this example) since the root device is hard-coded in the ramdisk.

-I used the following layout.
-There's no particular reason for using this partitioning layout.
-I simply used something similar to what debian-installer would create but you're welcome to use a different layout (in which case you need to update `/etc/fstab` though).
+I used the following layout:

 <div class="code">
 <pre>